 Configure OpenLDAP Host Based Authentication

-How do you configure OpenLDAP such that access is restricted based on host name of the computer being accessed and the user associated with the host name?
-Well, in this guide, we will learn how to configure OpenLDAP host based authentication.
+How do you configure OpenLDAP host based authentication such that access is restricted based on host name of the computer being accessed and the user associated with the host name?

 Disclaimer: This guide is based on the configurations I made on my OpenLDAP server to get the host based authentication with SSSD work.
 Can’t guarantee it will work for you.

 Before you can proceed with this guide, we assume that you already have an OpenLDAP server setup and running.
-You can as well follow the link below to setup OpenLDAP server on CentOS 8.
+You can as well follow the link below to setup OpenLDAP server on Linux.

 Well, you might have tried adding the host attribute to user account with inetOrgPerson objectclass set but in vain.
 There is another LDAP objectclass called account ObjectClass which enables you to define entries representing computer accounts, including the host attribute.
 You can confirm if your LDAP server includes this objectclass by querying the subchema entries.